Small Claims

 --Non-Wage Garnishment: If the judgment creditor has complete information for a non-earnings garnishment (i.e. banking institutions, credit unions).
 After service of garnishment, the garnishing party must send a notice of garnishment to the judgment debtor, along with a Notice of Exemption and a Request for Hearing. ($12.50 Judicial Branch Surcharge)

---Application for Examination Of Judgment Debtor: This order would bring the judgment debtor back to court for examination by the presiding judge.
+--Application for Examination of Judgment Debtor: This order would bring the judgment debtor back to court for examination by the presiding judge.
 Requires a filing in the District Court Clerk’s office, after which a court date is set and an Order for Hearing In Aid of Execution is signed by the judge, which is then issued to the Sheriff’s Department for service upon the judgment debtor.

 --Citation In Contempt: The judgment creditor may request the judge to issue a Citation in Contempt.
 If the judge issues a Citation in Contempt, the citation is issued to the Sheriff’s Department for service on the judgment debtor with an order to appear before the judge on a set court date. ($12.50 Judicial Branch Surcharge)